SwitchCraftCC/sc-goodies/README.md

 - Basic iron chests, in the style of cpw's [ironchest](https://github.com/progwml6/ironchest).
-  - This is a significantly more primitive take on the iron chests concept with "no BS" - it simply adds iron, gold, and diamond versions of chests and shulker boxes.
+  - This is a significantly more primitive take on the iron chests concept with "no BS" - it simply adds iron, gold, and diamond versions of chests, barrels and shulker boxes.
+  - Also adds a Barrel Hammer that allows you to convert Chests to Barrels and vice versa.
 - [EnderStorage](https://github.com/TheCBProject/EnderStorage) style chests.
 - Hover Boots, in the style of [OpenComputers](https://github.com/MightyPirates/OpenComputers).
 - Item Magnet